How To Silence Your Inner Critic By Stop Talking To Yourself

 A Mind That Becomes Quiet

-What if you choose not to live your life one step away, with the mind acting as a filter.
+What if you could choose not to live your life one step away, with a mind that constantly yaps like an annoying circus clown.

 What if you could bypass it and live your life more directly, without the comments or narration that it provides.